EricBatlle/UINavigationSystem/README.md

 ```
 - Create the prefab you want to use as View
   - By default, UI Navigation System will auto-attach a ``DefaultView`` script unless you [add your own](#how-to-create-your-own-views)
-- Add one entry inside ViewsContainer by adding both Id and the associated prefab (your view prefab)
+- Add one entry inside ViewsContainer by adding both the Id and the associated prefab (your view prefab)
+  - Thanks to this system, Id selection is a dropdown even if using strings to serialize those Id's, this makes your system less error prone

 Now you are ready to consume this navigation system inside your services.
 ```csharp